spotify/web-scripts/packages/eslint-config-typescript/README.md

 ## Usage

-After installing, update your project's `.eslintrc` file to import the rule sets you want:
+After installing, update your project's `.eslintrc.json` file to import the rule sets you want:

 ```js
 {